openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 ## Runtime constraints and specifics

-- Loading two or more plugins with the same `name` is not allowed.
+- Loading multiple plugins with the same `name` is not allowed.
 - Console will [override](https://webpack.js.org/concepts/module-federation/#overriding) certain modules
   to ensure a single version of React etc. is loaded and used by the application.
 - Enabling a plugin makes all of its extensions available for consumption.
 Individual extensions cannot be enabled or disabled separately.
-- Failure to resolve a code reference (unable to load module or missing export) will disable the plugin.
+- Failure to resolve a code reference (unable to load module, missing module export etc.) will disable the plugin.